Understanding Washington State Car Accident Laws

 A lawyer always has your best interests in mind and serves as a shield between you and the insurance companies.
 Your attorney will communicate and negotiate with the insurers on your behalf to ensure that you receive full and fair compensation for your case.

-Q: How Long Do I Have To File a Lawsuit?
+Q: How Long Do I Have to File a Lawsuit?

 A: Under Washington State law, the victim of a car accident has three years from the date of the accident to file a lawsuit for damages.